mobizt/Firebase-ESP32/README.md

 From Arduino IDE, goto menu **Sketch** -> **Include Library** -> **Add .ZIP Library...** and choose **Firebase-ESP32-master.zip** that previously downloaded.

 Go to menu **Files** -> **Examples** -> **Firebase-ESP32-master** and choose one from examples

-## Usages

-Recommend to use **updateNode** function instead of **Push** in case you want to create new node which may contains set of data inside and need to assign that new node data path yourself.
-Using **Push** will append your data to new random name or key.

-Just assign the path parameter that never existed to **updateNode** function, Firebase will create child nodes under that assigned path automatically.

-See the [examples folder](https://github.com/mobizt/Firebase-ESP32/tree/master/examples) for completed usages.

 ## To do